DebajitDeka/amazon-chime-sdk-js/README.md

 ### Monitoring and alerts

-**Use case 23.** Add an observer to receive video metrics.
+**Use case.** Add an observer to receive video metrics.
 See `AudioVideoObserver` for more available metrics, such as WebRTC statistics processed by Chime SDK.

 ```js